paulomenon/paulomenon.github.io/_posts/2050-01-22-welcome-page.markdown

 ## Giveback to the community

-Outside of work, Paulo is passionate about giving back to the IT community by working as a mentor in the [Java London Community](https://www.londonjavacommunity.co.uk/), [Meet a Mentor](https://meetamentor.co.uk/) and also helping local schools, colleagues and universities as a [Stem Ambassador](https://www.stem.org.uk/) presenting workshops.
+Outside of work, Paulo is passionate about giving back to the IT community by working as a mentor in the [London Java Community](https://www.londonjavacommunity.co.uk/), [Meet a Mentor](https://meetamentor.co.uk/) and also helping local schools, colleagues and universities as a [Stem Ambassador](https://www.stem.org.uk/) presenting workshops.

 ### Presentations